Girardi back in Bronx for exhibition ahead of Phillies debut - WHIZ News

 TOP OF THE ORDER

-DJ LeMahieu was 0 for 3, was grazed on a thigh by a Valasquez pitch and played six innings at second base.
-In his first game back from a positive test for the coronavirus, LeMehaieu went 0 for 2 on Sunday night against the Mets.
+LeMahieu was 0 for 3, was grazed on a thigh by a Valasquez pitch and played six innings at second base in his second game back from a positive test for the coronavirus.

+“I’m going to push for opening day,” he said.
+“Physically feel really good.
+A couple of good at-bats, so just keep it rolling.”

 JUST IN CASE